interuss/dss/README.md

 Individual CockroachDB nodes hosting sharded data of the DAR.
 More information about CockroachDB [here](https://www.cockroachlabs.com/docs/stable/architecture/overview.html).

+### DB Manager

+Component responsible for performing orderly database schema migrations, including database bootstrapping.
+Invoked automatically on first run along with the CRDB cluster-init job, or when requested manually by a user.

 ## Directories of Interest:
 *   [`build/`](build) has all of the configuration required to build and deploy a DSS instance.
 The README in that directory contains more